 Responding to a Complainant

 An individual who believes that he or she has been subjected to harassment may file a formal complaint with the College.
-This may be done in writing or orally by contacting the Director of Institutional Diversity and Equity (413-585-2141).
+This may be done in writing or orally by contacting the Chief Diversity Officer (413-585-2141).
 If the Director is unavailable or if circumstances make it more appropriate, the complaint may be filed with the Associate VP for Human Resources (413-585-2260), or the Dean of Students (413- 585-4940), or the Dean of the School for Social Work (413-585-7977), or the Associate Provost (413-585-3000), or the Director of Public Safety (413-585-2490).
 These individuals are also available to discuss any concerns related to sexual harassment and to provide information about the College's policy on harassment and its complaint process.

 When the College receives a formal complaint, it will promptly investigate the allegation.
 An investigator will determine facts that support findings about the complaint.
 The investigation generally will include interviews with: (1) the complainant; (2) the respondent; (3) witnesses (if any and if deemed necessary by the College); and others as determined by the investigator.

 All employees and students are expected to cooperate fully in efforts to investigate and enforce this policy.
 When the College has completed the investigation, the findings of the investigation will be shared with the complainant, the respondent, and others involved to the extent appropriate.

 Investigators of sexual harassment complaints include the Chief Diversity Officer, the Associate VP for Human Resources, the Dean of the School for Social Work, the Dean of Students, the Associate Provost, and the Director of Public Safety.
 There may be circumstances in which one of these investigators will appoint another person to conduct the investigation.